 In my personal experience, a few reasons why you would put someone on a PIP:

 - The employee is not performing in their role and your prior attempts to correct the behavior have not been successful.
-This person requires a final warning with clear documentation and known consequences, typically including termination.
+This person requires a final warning with clear documentation and known consequences, typically including termination or demotion.
 This is a more wide-reaching PIP reason, but oftentimes it's not just one thing that’s not going to plan when an employee has reached the point of requiring a PIP.

 - The employee engaged in unprofessional or inappropriate behavior.
 A PIP can be implemented to help the employee understand and address the issue.
 Of course, some unprofessional and inappropriate behavior is grounds for immediate termination.